Good to know

 Downturn.
 The Futura from La Sportiva is an aggressively downturned piece.
 This type of platform is used mainly for ascents involving forefoot power.
 It is designed for precision and single-pitch projects.

 The La Sportiva Futura is a below-the-ankle rock shoe for men and women.
-It leaves no room for stretch.
 It offers performance fit with its highly asymmetric shape.
 The shoe’s Velcro closure, also known as Fast Lacing System, is responsible for giving users a personalized and secure lockdown

 Midsole.
 The Futura’s ability to give the climber a secure platform for edging, smearing, and pocketing is largely thanks to its LaspoFlex midsole with P3 technology.
 It amounts to 1.1 mm in thickness.
 It is situated around the footgear’s toe region only.